 Table of Contents

-1. Direct Meters (≤80A)
+1. Direct meters (≤80A)

-Direct meters for connections below 80A.
+Direct meters for connections under 80A.

-Generally, Climkit provides the Eastron SDM630 Modbus meter, but other models with similar features and sizes may be delivered depending on available stock.
+Climkit generally supplies the Eastron SDM630Modbus meter, but other models with similar features and size may be delivered depending on current stock.

-2. Indirect Meters (>80A)
+2. Indirect meters (>80A)

 Model used: Eastron SDM630MCT